When Bisexual People Marry

 It is important to note that attraction can exist in the absence of sexual behavior; it’s incorrect to assume that a person who identifies as bisexual, married or otherwise, has more than one partner.
 Also, some bisexual people do not fit neatly in a familiar gender category.
 When in doubt, ask.

-The word bisexual has not yet joined lesbian, gay, and transgender as entries in The Associated Press Stylebook, but resources such as GLAAD, the National Lesbian and Gay Journalists Association, and Movement Advancement Project can aid understanding of appropriate terminology.
+The word bisexual has not yet joined lesbian, gay, and transgender as entries in The Associated Press Stylebook [Update: I convinced AP Stylebook editors to add bisexual and asexual in 2019], but resources such as GLAAD, the National Lesbian and Gay Journalists Association, and Movement Advancement Project can aid understanding of appropriate terminology.
 Don’t be surprised when they don’t concur taking care in how we treat people through language is an ongoing conversation.

 Karen Yin is the founder of Conscious Style Guide, a resource for inclusive, empowering, and respectful language, Editors of Color, tools for diversifying your staff and sources, and AP vs. Chicago, an irreverent language blog for anyone who “gives a dollar sign, ampersand, exclamation point, and pound sign about style.”
 She received the 2017 Robinson Prize for furthering the craft of professional editing.